leiapple/Potential_benchmark_iron/README.md

 2. Customize the SLURM job submission parameter.
 3. make sure the configuration is corrected.
 4. run the test by submiting the job script `sbatch submit.sh`

+## For testing the dislocation properties.

+Currently the workflow does not include the dislocation benchmark.
+Everything regarding dislocation calculations are put in the `dislocation` folder, including
+* Script to create dislocation using [atomsk](https://atomsk.univ-lille.fr/)
+* LAMMPS script to crete various dislocations
+For more detials, please refer to another readme file inside dislocaiton folder.